-If class "x" is supported in addition, this command allows the UICC to set an eCAT secure channel with an eCAT client or to terminate an eCAT secure channel with an eCAT client.
+If class "x" is supported in addition, this command allows the UICC to set up an eCAT secure channel with an eCAT client or to terminate an eCAT secure channel with an eCAT client.

 To terminate an eCAT secure channel, the ENCAPSULATED SESSION CONTROL command shall be sent in a secured COMMAND CONTAINER and the command details of the encapsulated command shall indicate "close Master and Connection SA, keep encapsulated command session".
+The TERMINAL RESPONSE to this command shall be the last command secured by the eCAT secure channel.